Factors that support talent development

 Symposium abstract

-The concept of giftedness has evolved within the scientific field, shifting from IQ-based notions to considering context as an essential element.
-Currently, it is emphasized that the development of high achievement in a domain depends on individual psychological factors beyond abilities (i.e., interests, motivation, self-regulation) and on the interactions between the individuals and their environment.
+Currently, it is emphasized that the development of high achievement in a domain depends on individual psychological factors beyond abilities (i.e., interests, motivation, self[1]regulation) and on the interactions between the individuals and their environment.
 Moreover, the role of social-contextual and individual psychosocial factors in the development of high levels of achievement remains understudied.

 This symposium aims to shed light on the role of social-contextual and psychological factors in the developmental process that transforms high cognitive ability into high achievement levels.
 From an inclusive educational practice perspective, it is important to understand which processes foster the development of gifted students.
-Among the central topics is the assessment of talent development, a key aspect in understanding how to measure its crystallization accurately and holistically.

-Educators are key agents in recognizing talent in its various forms and fostering its potential, so strategies to equip and provide them with effective tools will be addressed.
-This symposium will provide a space for the exchange of research and practices, with the aim of generating socio-educational environments that promote the full development of human talent.
+This symposium will provide a space for the exchange of research and practices, aiming to create socio-educational environments that promote the full development of human talent.